codess-aus/DP-900/relationalData.md

 * compare Data Definition Language (DDL) versus Data Manipulation Language (DML)
 * query relational data in Azure SQL Database, Azure Database for PostgreSQL, and Azure Database for MySQL

+A primary use of **relational** databases is to handle transaction processing.

 The SQL language has four basic types of commands.